 I cried because I had finally seen, clearly and without excuse, the measure of my own failure.

-The man I had once dismissed had become the kind of husband I should have been.
+The man I once dismissed had become the kind of husband I should have been.

-The woman I had once underestimated had chosen wisely the second time.
+The woman I once underestimated had chosen wisely the second time.

-And I, with all my polish and money and carefully arranged proof of success, had become the poorest person in that garden.
+And I, with all my polish and money and carefully curated evidence of success, had become the poorest person in that garden.

 I did not write Lily afterward.

-Some apologies arrive too late and serve only the conscience of the one giving them.
+Some apologies arrive too late and serve only the conscience of the one offering them.

 But I did begin, slowly, to change the part of the story still in my hands.